Frequently Asked Questions

 How often should an HIV viral load be checked?

-Once an individual is virally suppressed for more than two years straight and tests show their immune system is doing well, health care providers may switch to ordering viral load tests only every six months.
+If the viral load remains undetectable for at least a year and tests show the immune system is doing well, healthcare providers may switch to ordering viral load tests only every six months.

 See: How does someone become HIV undetectable (or virally suppressed)?